nulab/backlog-bulk-issue-registration-gas/README.md

 <img src="https://github.com/nulab/backlog-bulk-issue-registration-gas/wiki/images/form_step1.png" width="461" height="273">

-After entering all necessary information, click on the 'Execute' button to execute the definition list acquisition.
+After entering all necessary information, click on the 'Execute' button to fetch the data from Backlog.
-Upon successful completion, a completion popup will appear in the lower right.
+Upon successful execution, a completion popup will appear in the lower right.

-Please confirm that you can select necessary information such as task type and category.
+Please confirm that you can select the necessary fetched information such as task type and category.

-### Fill in the issue in the spreadsheet
+### Fill in the issues in the spreadsheet

-Please enter the issue you want to register in bulk one line per line.
+Please enter the issues you want to register with Backlog in your spreadsheet.

 <img src="https://github.com/nulab/backlog-bulk-issue-registration-gas/wiki/images/about.png">

 ### STEP 2: Execute bulk registration processing
-By executing STEP 2, you can register issues in Backlog at once with the contents entered in the spreadsheet.
+By executing STEP 2, the issues you have entered in the spreadsheet will be bulk registered with Backlog.

 From the [Backlog] menu, click [STEP 2: Execute bulk issue registration].

 <img src="https://github.com/nulab/backlog-bulk-issue-registration-gas/wiki/images/menu_step2.png" width="388" height="117">

-The following input dialog is displayed, but since it has already been entered in `STEP 1`, click on the 'Execute' button and execute the bulk registration process.
+The following input dialog will be shown again, but since it has already been entered in `STEP 1`, the data is still there, so you can just click on the 'Execute' button and execute the bulk registration process will begin.

 <img src="https://github.com/nulab/backlog-bulk-issue-registration-gas/wiki/images/form_step2.png" width="461" height="273">

-When the registration process is executed, a sheet for the result output is newly created and it automatically transits to that sheet.
-With this sheet, you can confirm the (issue key / summary) of the issue that was registered at once by a list.
+When the bulk registration process is completed, you are automatically transitioned to a newly created sheet.
+In this sheet you can, using the issue key and summary, confirm the issues that was created during the bulk registration.

 <img src="https://github.com/nulab/backlog-bulk-issue-registration-gas/wiki/images/log_sheet.png" width="445" height="182">

-When you open the issue list of Backlog, you can confirm that the issue is registered.
+If you open the issue list in Backlog, you can see the newly registered issues.

 ![](https://github.com/nulab/backlog-bulk-issue-registration-gas/wiki/images/result.png)

-## When reusing a spreadsheet once made
+## Reusing a spreadsheet

-If you do not change the project settings on the Backlog side, issues will be registered only by the operation in STEP 2.
+If there are no changes in Backlogs data (e.g. issue type name, user name) you can start from STEP 2.
-If there are changes such as issue type and category, please execute from the operation in STEP 1.
+If you however have added or updated your data in Backlog and need to update the data in the spreadsheet based on the data in Backlog, please start from STEP 1 again.